seedcase-project/team/entries/update-meetings.md

     2. What are some challenges or blocks you faced and is there anything the team can do to help?
     3. What do you plan to do until the next update meeting?
+- Updates must (with some exceptions) be accompanied by at least one Git commit, preferably a Pull Request.
+This is to make it easier to see what we're all working on.
+If it's talked about, it should be visible.
 -   Avoid getting into too much detail about any particular topic.
 See the guide entry on [communication](communication.md) about alternatives to these types of discussions.